top of page

 The piece is nominated for

-7 awards at the BroadwayWorld West End/UK Debut 2025 Awards, won 3 Stagey Place Awards and Sinner’s Top Pick of the Fringe, and was shortlisted for the BBC x Popcorn Award.
-Ipema has been featured in interviews on BBC Radio 4’s Women’s Hour and The Theatre Channel.
-She has received grant support from Arts Council England and her company, Wild Geese Productions, is developing future tours in the UK, US, Spain, and beyond.
+7 awards at the BroadwayWorld West End/UK Debut 2025 Awards, including Best Lead Performance and Best New Production, won 3 Stagey Place Awards, Sinner’s Top Pick of the Fringe, and was shortlisted for BBC's Popcorn Award.
+Ipema has been interviewed on BBC Radio 4’s Women’s Hour and The Theatre Channel, and received grant support from Arts Council England to transfer the play in 2025.
+It is continuing development in the UK, US, Spain, and beyond.

 Womans Hour | Teaching 'grit', Amnesty International UK, Brain Aneurysm play, New Age of Sexism